Ethylene Oxide Processing

 What is Ethylene Oxide Used For?

-Ethylene oxide can penetrate multiple layers of breathable packaging, making it suitable for the sterilization of a wide range of materials not compatible with other methods of sterilization:
+EO is suitable for the sterilization of a wide range of materials not compatible with other methods of sterilization.
+Products commonly processed with ethylene oxide include:

 - Assembled complex devices